laurentverbruggen/concourse-pipelines-discovery-resource/README.md

 * `disable_git_lfs`: *Optional.* If `true`, will not fetch Git LFS files.

-* `vars`: *Optional.* List of vars to add to the resulting concourse configuration file.
+* `vars`: *Optional.* List of key-value vars to add to the resulting concourse configuration file.

 * `vars_from`: *Optional.* List of variable files to add to the resulting concourse configuration file and references them in the resource folder with the same relative path as passed for this config.